 Submissions prior to the deadline will be gratefully accepted!

 The APC Resource Guide is an important tool that communicates the value of the federal investment in Population Centers by collecting individual center profiles into one convenient, comprehensive publication.
 Collectively, these profiles tell the story about the breadth and depth of population research that is taking place across the country—which is essential to sustain and ultimately increase support for the federal investment in this field.
 The profiles also work well as stand-alone documents to be used by individual centers in outreach and communications efforts.

 The following guidelines were developed following a formal review by an APC working group tasked with helping us improve on earlier editions of the guide, to achieve a final product that is visually appealing, consistent and “readable.”

 Please read through all of these instructions.

-2. After you input information, you can click NEXT/BACK/SAVE located at the bottom to move, review, or save the form.
+- After the information is inputted in the online form, please click NEXT/BACK/SAVE located at the bottom of the section to move, review, or save the form.

 |Mission Statement||Summary of Center’s mission|

 |Number of Faculty Affiliates||Include just the total number of affiliates (give # only).|